onur-ulusoy/Cmpe597-group11/README.md

 ## 4. Task 2.2: Literal vs. Metaphorical Caption Classification

-The goal of this task is to design a classifier that distinguishes between image-caption pairs where the caption literally describes the image and those where it provides a metaphorical interpretation (the intended meme meaning).
+The goal of this task is to design a classifier that distinguishes between image-caption pairs where the caption literally describes the image and those where it provides a metaphorical interpretation.

-### (a) Evaluation Framework & Metrics
+### (a) Evaluation Framework & Zero-Shot Baseline

+We've established the classification framework and established a zero-shot similarity-based baseline.

+#### 1. Formulating the Task
+We formulated this task as a **binary classification problem**.
+Positive samples (Label 1) are pairs of (Meme Image, Meme Caption), and negative samples (Label 0) are pairs of (Meme Image, Literal Image Caption).

 We formulated this task as a **binary classification problem**.
 Positive samples (Label 1) are pairs of (Meme Image, Meme Caption), and negative samples (Label 0) are pairs of (Meme Image, Literal Image Caption).